Try our free ROI calculator. Discover your site's revenue potential.

 Static rendering

-Static rendering is the process of prerendering content into static HTML files before users request them.
+Static rendering is the process of creating pre-generated content.
 This typically takes place during the build or deployment period of a website.
-It also means that the created static HTML files won’t change until the next build or update.
+It also means that the pre-generated files won’t change until the next build or update.

 Server-side rendering (SSR)